 Visitors to the school are defined as all people other than staff members and students.
-Parents/guardians who regularly drop and collect students to and from school would not be regarded as visitors.

 Types of Visitors

 Our school has a variety of regular, planned, and unplanned visitors to the school.
 Such visitors may include:

 - 1. Parents

 - 2. Department of Education officials

 - 3. Guest speakers

 - 4. Paid coaches and instructors

 - 5. Contractors/owners and employees of other businesses

 - 6. Any other persons who arrive on the school premises (other than students and staff members).
 This list is not exhaustive.